LiskHQ/lisk-docs/docs/building-on-lisk/token-development/deploy-erc-20.md

 ## 2. Create a new file

 Inside the `contracts` folder, click the 📄 ("Create new file") button to create a new empty Solidity file.
-You can name this file whatever you'd like, e.g., `MyNFT.sol`.
+You can name this file whatever you'd like, e.g., `MyToken.sol`.

 ## 3. Copy the example contract